SilverHalf/mount-balrior/ura/strategy.md

 After these 6 Propel charges, Ura lands closely at her initial spot.
 Phasing like that is beneficial, because then you don't lose dps uptime while Ura casts Return and everyone swirls around.
 High enough dps phases before the sixth Propel use, in that case you can adapt the charge pattern to fit your squads needs.

-Ideally you wann phase fast enough to get the Toxic Geyser 11 spawn.
+Ideally you want to phase fast enough to not have the Toxic Geyser 11 spawn.
 Having it spawn can be an indicator of lacking dps (for LM) anyways, so proceeding, we are going to assume 10 is the last Toxic Geyser that spawned in phase 1.
 Note though, that Toxic Geyser 10 can be ignored for now and will be dealt with later in phase 2.

 The following table lists the Bloodstone Shard usages for Toxic Geysers in phase 1 (Heal Chrono sub 1 = HC1; Heal Chrono sub 2 = HC2; support from sub 1 = S1; support from sub 2 = S2):